apache/cordova-docs/docs/en/edge/guide/command-line/index.md

 Cordova now ships with a set of command-line tools that make it easier for you to develop cross-platform applications.
 You can build, clean, and launch an emulator with a single command.
-You can consider these instructions as an alternative to the Getting Started guides.
-Whereas the Getting Started guides help you get setup with the default IDEs and tooling surrounding the platforms you are working with, the command-line tools aim to provide a shell-based approach to creating and working with Cordova projects.
+You can consider these instructions as an alternative to the Platform Guides.
+Whereas the Platform Guides help you get setup with the default IDEs and tooling surrounding the platforms you are working with, the command-line tools aim to provide a shell-based approach to creating and working with Cordova projects.